anthony-sarkis/nd004-Full-stack-nanodegree/fullstack/vagrant/catalog/Catalog-Final-Project/readme.md

 Description:
 ------------------------------------------------------------------------
-The program generates restaruant menu app using Flask
+The program generates employment catalog app using Flask

-The primary function is a demenstration of create, read, update, and delete (CRUD) operations for a given restraunt and menu
+The primary function is a demenstration of create, read, update, and delete (CRUD) operations for a given employer, category, and job.